dangaiden/blog/content/post/2021/Kubernetes-the-hard-way-but-on-prem-part1.md

 # Context

+> DISCLAIMER: I decided to not continue with this due to the huge implications that will be to do everything in VMs, baed.sically, a lot of time should be invest

 In order to practice for the CKA exam, it is recommended to perform the famous [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way#kubernetes-the-hard-way) by Kelsey Hightower.

 That guide is one of the best way to create a Kubernetes cluster by installing each component of them separatedly instead of using other tools like Kind, MiniKube, etc. which will create a K8s cluster without dealing about any complexity.